tonmoy-TS/VEX-Robotics-Drivetrain-Control/README.md

-VEXProjectCodes/     RobotC source files (see table above) Control_Methods.pdf  Control law derivations and method comparison Demos/                Photos and footage of the physical robot and autonomous runs Docs/                 Reference material on motor characteristics used to derive control constants
+VEXProjectCodes/     RobotC source files (see table above) Control_Methods.pdf  Control law derivations and method comparison Demos/                Photos and footage of the physical robot and autonomous runs
 ```

 ## Demos